mikesaint-antoine/SimpleGrad.jl/docs/src/under_the_hood.md

 end
 ```

-This lets us print a *Value* object and see the number that it's storing.
+This lets us print a *Value* and see the number that it's storing.
 The ```import Base: show``` at the top means that we're using a base Julia function called "show" and definining what it will do when we pass a *Value* as an input.
 We'll be doing this a lot, for many different base functions.

-Ok, so that's our basic setup for the *Value* object.
+Ok, so that's our basic setup for *Values*.
 At this point, we should be able to run the following code:

 ```julia
 x = Value(4.0)